merriammassey/tastebuds/README.md

 ![image](https://user-images.githubusercontent.com/77468612/135192378-6c45ebc7-8faf-4b8f-b919-0ad26f715600.png)

 #### When they click "View Event", they will be presented with a bar chart with poll results.
+If no one has voted yet, they will be prompted to share the poll again.

 ![image](https://user-images.githubusercontent.com/77468612/135192209-453f1ad1-a1e9-4245-b9c7-a9f7ebb0cfa6.png)